 DataGrip is the multi-engine database environment.
-We support MySQL, PostgreSQL, Microsoft SQL Server, Oracle, Sybase, DB2, SQLite, HyperSQL, Apache Derby and H2.
 If the DBMS has a JDBC driver you can connect to it via DataGrip.
-For any of supported engines it provides database introspection and various instruments for creating and modifying objects.
+It provides database introspection and various instruments for creating and modifying objects for the supported engines:

-Just as any decent IDE should, DataGrip provides smart code completion, code inspections, on-the-fly error highlighting and quick-fixes, and refactoring capabilities.
-It saves your time by making the process of writing SQL code more efficient.
+Just as any decent IDE should, DataGrip provides smart code completion, code inspections, on-the-fly error highlighting, quick-fixes, and refactoring capabilities.
+It saves you time by making the process of writing SQL code more efficient.

-Writing queries is nothing without being able to run them.
-Query console in DataGrip is the basic instrument for any SQL developer.
-Create multiple consoles, each with its own schema and query options.
+The query console in DataGrip is a basic necessity for any SQL developer.
+Create multiple consoles, each with their own schema and query options.

-Specify console behavior for running queries: choose what you want to execute—the smallest statement or the largest one.
-Each console support schema switching and provides local history that keeps track of all your activity and protects you from losing your work.learn more
+Specify the console’s behavior for running queries: choose what you want to execute— from the smallest statement or the largest one.

-Use the diff viewer to compare two console snapshots in local history or two query results DataGrip highlights the differences and lets you manage the comparison criteria via the tolerance parameter.
+Use the diff viewer to compare two console snapshots in local history or two query results.
+DataGrip highlights the differences between the two and lets you manage the level of the comparison criteria via a tolerance parameter.

 Among other things, DataGrip comes with user parameters support, CSV editor, diagram builder, version control support and many other features.

-DataGrip supports running parametrized SQL queries.
-Add your own parameter patterns using regular expressions and choose SQL dialects to which these patterns will apply.
+DataGrip supports running parameterized SQL queries.
+Add your own parameter patterns using regular expressions and choose the SQL dialects which these patterns will be applied to.

-Also explore your tables and their relationships on an insightful diagram.
-Database objects can be modified directly from it, too.
+Explore your tables and their relationships on an insightful diagram.